zrheaume/adomer-toolkit/README.md

 ## Usage

-adomer-toolkit provides a commandline toolkit that can be used to assist in React development

-Installing the package globally from npm gives you access to the `atk` path.
+adomer-toolkit provides a command line toolkit that can be used to assist in React development Installing the package globally from npm gives access to the `atk` bin path.

-`npm install -g adomer-toolkit`
+`npm install -g adomer-toolkit`\n
-`cd ~/projects/myProject`
+`cd ~/projects/myProject`\n
-`atk init -n`
+`atk init -n`\n

 This will create the directory `~/projects/myProject/adomer` which contains a `config.json` file